 However, you may need to spend some time learning what items are best for resale.
 Or if you consider yourself crafty at all, you could open your own Etsy store.

 Increasingly, many people are turning to the internet as a source of education and learning.
-According to one market research company, online learning will grow from a $107 billion industry to $325 billion by 2025.
+According to this article from Forbes, online learning will grow from a $107 billion industry to $325 billion by 2025.